Reciprocal Helping and the Strength of Community

 History and Psychology of Reciprocity

 Psychologically, reciprocal altruism speaks to a basic human drive.
+Emotional dispositions and hormones like oxytocin play a crucial role in regulating altruistic behavior and trust, influencing how individuals respond to giving and receiving help.
+Robert Trivers introduced the concept of reciprocal altruism in 1971, explaining that altruistic behavior could evolve if the cost to the actor is less than the benefit to the recipient, and if individuals continuously monitor interactions to catch cheaters.
+The manner in which humans keep account of social exchanges is essential for maintaining fairness and cooperation.
 Helping others releases a sense of reward; being helped confirms trust in the community.
 In evolutionary terms, it strengthens survival because cooperation outlasts individual effort.
 In cultural terms, it strengthens belonging because it affirms that one’s life is tied to the lives of others.

 Reciprocal Altruism in Neighborhood Life